-Comment

-Document

-No. Commenter Comment Response

-Commenter The location quotient calculator makes available three standard industry groups that can be used to study the entire spectrum of industries as classified by North American Industry Classification System (NAICS) - the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
-As the location quotient calculator is currently limited to presenting private sector data, the industry groups do not include the Public Administration sector.
-The highest level (most aggregated) group is the SuperSector group.
-The second highest is the Sector group, and the most detailed is the Sub-Sector group.
+Comment Document a a N0.
+Commenter Comment Kesponse industry groups that can be used to study the entire spectrum of industries as classified by North American Industry Classification System (NAICS) - the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
+As the location quotient calculator is currently limited to presenting private sector data, the industry bighest level (most aggregated) group is the SuperSector group The second highest is the Sector group, and the most detailed is the Sub-Sector group.
 After reviewing the data available at each group, TFG selected to analyze the SuperSector group as there was more data available to examine.
-BLS has defined a total of twelve SuperSectors used for classifying private-sector activity are: Natural Resources and Mining Construction Manufacturing Trade, Transportation, and Utilities Information Financial Activities Professional and Business Services Education and Health Services Leisure and Hospitality Other Services Unclassified Response
+BLS has defined a total of twelve SuperSectors, one of which is Public Administration.
+The eleven SuperSectors used for classifying private-sector activity are.
+Natural Resources and Mining Construction • Manufacturing Irade, Transportation, and Utilities Financial Activities Professional and Business Services Education and Health Services Leisure and Hospitality Other Services • Unclassified Industry Cluster Analysis for Pike County The Industry Cluster Analysis completed by TFG for Pike County examines the period from 2001 to 2015.
+Typically, if a cluster is weak in the County but strong in the State, that cluster would be an effective investment for the County because the State has the support growth Support Browm.
+The analysis includes industry cluster bubble charts, several charts on industry cluster employment, wages and LQ changes, a time series comparison of industry cluster employment LQ from 2001-2015, and an analysis of industry clusters in Pike County.